-We next investigated the effect of Cu2+ on the transformation.
-Our calculations above suggest that the formation of TiCu2 clusters is not favorable; therefore, we expected significant differences in the product of the metal exchange reaction.
-For a clearer overview of the process, we analyzed the progress of the reaction by isolating the product at different reaction times between 1 h and 5 days (section S7 in the Supporting Information).
-SEM measurements confirm the formation of intertwined cubes at the facets of MUV-10(Ca) that become larger with time up to around 5 μ m (Figure 6a).
-In comparison to MUV-101(Co), the reaction with Cu2+ is roughly 3 times faster.
-The copper content reaches a plateau close to 80% between 1 and 5 days, concomitant with the complete depletion of calcium from the crystals, for a final Ti:Cu ratio of close to 1:4 (section \$7.2 in the Supporting Information).
-These differences in the morphology of the crystals and relative metal ratio in comparison to MUV-101(Fe,Co,Ni,Zn) indicated the formation of a different phase in the case of copper.
-This was first analyzed with PXRD (Figure 6b), suggesting complete transformation after 1 day into a highly crystalline material that we will refer to as MUV-102(Cu).
-Figure S81 in the Supporting Information shows the Le Bail refinement of the sample after 5 days, confirming that the resulting material is isostructural with HKUST (tbo; cubic, $Fm\overline{3}m$, a = 26.343(5) Å).
-This MOF is built from the linking of 4-c paddlewheel [Cu2(CO2)2(H2O)2] SBUs and 3-c btc organic molecules.
-The total metal content corresponds to the incorporation of 20 atom % of titanium in MUV-102(Cu), suggesting the formation of one heterometallic TiCu cluster per 2.5 homometallic Cu2 units.
-Just as with MUV-101(Fe,Co,Ni,Zn) or MIL-100(Ti), we argue that the excess of positive charge that results from the replacement of Cu2+ with Ti4+ might be counterbalanced by the coordination of O2- capping linkers to titanium for a heterometallic [TiCu- $(RCO_2)2(O)(H_2O)$ SBU.
-The formation of a heterometallic cluster agrees well with the evolution of the Ti K-edge EXAFS data with the reaction time (Figure 6c,d), which indicate the presence of Ti-Cu distances at ca. 2.84 Å for long reaction times, in agreement with our DFT models for MUV-102(Cu) (Table S16 and section S7.6 in the Supporting Information).
+We next investigated the effect of Cu2+ over the transformation.
+Our calculations above suggest that the formation of TiCu2 clusters is not favourable so we expected significant differences in the product of the metal exchange reaction.
+For a clearer overview of the process, we analysed the progress of the reaction by isolating the product at different reaction times between 1 hour and 5 days (Supporting Section S7).
+SEM measurements confirms the formation of intertwined cubes at the facets of MUV-10(Ca) that become larger with time up to around 5 μm (Figure 6a).
+Compared to MUV-101(Co), reaction with Cu2+ is roughly 3 times faster.
+The copper content reaches a plateau close to 80 % between 1 and 5 days, concomitant to the complete depletion of calcium from the crystals, for a final Ti:Cu ratio close to 1:4 (Supporting Section S7.2).
+These differences in the morphology of the crystals and relative metal ratio compared to MUV-101(Fe, Co, Ni, Zn). anticipated the formation of a different phase in the case of copper.
+This was first analysed with PXRD (Figure 6b), suggesting complete transformation after 1 day into a highly crystalline material that we will refer to as MUV-102(Cu).
+Figure Supporting S80 shows the Le Bail refinement of the sample after 5 days confirming that the resulting material is isostructural to HKUST (tbo; cubic, Fm-3m, a = 26.343(5) Å).
+This MOF is built from the linking of 4-c paddlewheel $[Cu_2(CO_2)2(H_2O)2]$ SBUs and 3-c btc organic molecules.
+The total metal content corresponds to the incorporation of 20 % of titanium in MUV-102(Cu), suggesting the formation of one heterometallic TiCu clusters per 2.5 homometallic Cu2 units.
+Just like with MUV-101(Fe, Co, Ni, Zn) or MIL-100(Ti), we argue that the excess